ericmoritz/fp/README.md

 ## Operators

-Every operator in Python will be mirrored in `functools2`.
+Every operator in Python will be mirrored in `fp`.
 In most cases these operators are simply mirrors of the function in the `operator` module.